Khizary/STARK/README.md

 ### 4. Federated communication reduction at scale

 At deployment scale with 500 clients and 200 categories, OSCAR transmits 500 × 200 × 768 = 76,800,000 floats per round.
-At SCOUT's θ=0.99 operating point (mean k≈438), this becomes approximately 500 × 200 × 438 = 43,800,000 floats — a 43% reduction in aggregate upload with cosine fidelity of 0.9901 and mean angular distortion below 8.1°.
+At SCOUT's θ=0.99 operating point (mean k≈438), this becomes approximately 500 × 200 × 438 = 43,800,000 floats, a 43% reduction in aggregate upload with cosine fidelity of 0.9901 and mean angular distortion below 8.1°.
 The reduction scales multiplicatively with client count and label cardinality, making it most valuable precisely where OSCAR's linear scaling is most painful.

 ---